-[†]Firm assets as of December 31, 2017 have been revised resulting in an increase of 15% from what was previously reported.
+1Firm assets as of December 31, 2017 have been revised resulting in an increase of 15% from what was previously reported.

-Note A: Pure gross-of-fees performance returns are presented as supplemental information and do not reflect the deduction of any trading costs, fees, or expenses.
+Note A: Pure gross-of-fees performance returns are presented as supplemental ^{}I information and do not reflect the deduction of any trading costs, fees, or expenses. in Therefore, returns will be reduced by advisory and other expenses.